haukex/webperl/using.md

 future be extended to return more than that, similar to `WebPerl::js()`, and then the passing of Perl values to JavaScript could be accomplished differently as well.

+² **Remember** that Perl `sub`s without an explicit `return` statement will implicitly return the value of the last statement (if it is an expression).
+This value will in turn be passed to JavaScript, which may be inefficient if this value is not needed, and it may cause errors if the return value cannot be encoded to JavaScript.
+Therefore it is recommended to get into the habit of adding an explicit `return;` at the end of `sub`s passed to JS.

 ### `js_new()`